ck37/hands-on-precision-psychiatry-ai/setup.md

     - Move into your Downloads folder: `cd Downloads`
     - Run the installer: `bash Miniforge3-$(uname)-$(uname -m).sh`

+Near the install of the installation, it will give you the option of choosing to automatically initialize conda in your Terminal.
+Select this option so that conda is in your path and Positron will see its version of python as an Interpreter option.

 ## Optional

 These steps are not essential but would be good to do if you want to maximize your AI powers.